plone/cookieplone-templates/project/{{ cookiecutter.__folder_name }}/devops/README.md

 Note: The `.env` file is included in `.gitignore`, ensuring environment-specific configurations aren't pushed to the repository.

+### Server installation

+You need to Ubuntu or Debian in {{ cookiecutter.hostname }}, enable SSH and install python3 there.

 ### Ansible Installation

 Execute the following to create a Python 3 virtual environment and install Ansible along with its dependencies: